A Message from My Grandfather

 and the words “TILL WE MEET AGAIN.”

-I was immediately taken aback as I remembered the current date.
+I said to myself, “Hey, that's today!”
 I looked down at my computer’s date display:

 January 16, 2012